 In the initial years of operations, the Group focused solely on short-term loans (including Bridging and Development loans).
 Leveraging the distribution channels, brand presence and agile and scalable technology the Group has developed It then moved into the Buy-to-Let market, a more mainstream product set that marked its entry into the longer-term, specialist lending market.
 The Group considered this to be a natural progression where it can enhance and improve the customer experience for Investors, Financial Partners, Borrowers and Intermediaries, through the targeted use of technology.
-The Group plans to take the lesson learned and the technology developed in these segments and introduce them to the Homeowner mortgage market, by first accessing the Specialist Homeowner sector.
+The Group heeded the lesson learned and the technology developed in these segments to introduce them to the Homeowner mortgage market, by first accessing the Specialist Homeowner sector.
+The Group intends to expand further into the Homeowner mortgage market.